 “What can I do to extend unemployment in North Carolina?” is the question on the minds of many unemployed insurance claimants.
 The Division of Employment Security (DES) administrated by North Carolina’s Department of Commerce provides qualified unemployed residents with up to 13 weeks of regular unemployment insurance compensation.

-- How to get an unemployment extension in North Carolina
+- How to Get an Unemployment Extension in North Carolina

-- Past federal unemployment extensions in North Carolina
+- Past Federal Unemployment Extensions in North Carolina

 North Carolina Unemployment Resources

-Qualified unemployment claimants seeking an extension must have earned wages in two quarters of the base period since the beginning of the prior claim.
+Qualified unemployment claimants seeking an extension must have earned wages in two-quarters of the base period since the beginning of the prior claim.
 An alternative base period is not available for subsequent claim applicants who lack sufficient base period wages.

 North Carolina offers the unemployment extension program known as Extended Benefits only during periods of statewide high unemployment rates.
-The unemployment extension program, EB, becomes inactive when the state’s unemployment rate decreases to under the threshold.
+The unemployment extension program becomes inactive when the state’s unemployment rate decreases to under the threshold.

-North Carolina provides Disaster Unemployment Assistance (DUA) when disaster interrupts or prevents employment for local workers.
+North Carolina provides Disaster Unemployment Assistance (DUA) when a disaster interrupts or prevents employment for local workers.
 The Federal Emergency Management Agency (FEMA) must declare a disaster as major in order for DUA to be activated.

-Are injured directly by a declared disaster and are unable to work.
+- Are injured directly by a declared disaster and are unable to work.

-Are unable to travel to or reach their job location because of a disaster.
+- Are unable to travel to or reach their job location because of a disaster.

-Have become the sole or major source of household income due to disaster-related death.
+- Have become the sole or major source of household income due to disaster-related death.

-Have lost employment as a direct result of a disaster.
+- Have lost employment as a direct result of a disaster.